tdwg/ac/README.md

 To participate in the communication system of the group, "watch" the group's [Issues tracker](https://github.com/tdwg/ac/issues).
 This issues tracker is the mechanism for suggesting specific changes to the standard as well as to raise issues for discussion by the group.

+## Policies

+Policies established by the Maintenance Group are listed [here](policies.md).
+Please note that the policy document is not included with the Audubon Core Standard and is therefore not subject to any standards-related processes requiring public comment, Executive Committee approval, etc. Rather, the policies are established through consensus of the Maintenance Group, in consultation (when necessary) with the [Technical Architecture Group](https://github.com/tdwg/tag).

 ## Documentation

 To see what issues we are currently addressing, see our [Issue Tracker](https://github.com/tdwg/ac/issues).